 With the construction industry facing tighter deadlines and demand for cheaper construction in recent times, attention has turned to technology.
 The 3D printer has been used in a variety of projects and can be adapted for larger construction projects.
-Not only does construction reduce the time it takes to construct structures, it can also decrease waste on site.
+Not only does construction reduce the time it takes to construct structures, but it can also decrease waste on-site.

-In addition to the benefits already discussed, a study by CNET.com have concluded that, "this process can save from 30 to 60 percent of construction waste; can decrease production times by 50 to 70 percent; and can decrease labor costs by 50 to 80 percent."
+In addition to the benefits already discussed, a study by CNET.com has concluded that "this process can save from 30 to 60 percent of construction waste; can decrease production times by 50 to 70 percent, and can decrease labor costs by 50 to 80 percent."